Canadian National Railroad, Chicago, IL

 Seaboard Airline Railway

-Excellent stamp marks and carmel patina.
+Excellent stamp marks and caramel patina.

-80 year + octogenarian!
+80 year+ octogenarian!

 History